apeckham/poormanssnitch/README.txt

 https://deadmanssnitch.herokuapp.com/read/YourCronJob/2h

 The "read" URL will return a 500 if the "write" URL hasn't been hit within the last two hours.
 Change "2h" to "2d" or "two weeks" -- that string is parsed by chronic_duration.

+Todo -- use redis instead of memory so data survives app restart